Are you in bed at the moment, awake and looking for help to fall asleep?

 You may have already heard some of the standard advice about good sleep habits.
 It’s often called ‘sleep hygiene’ and refers to behavior that helps or hinders sleep.

-There’s an extensive section on sleep hygiene you can read here.
-But here are some of my personal favorites, which I know from experience help me fall asleep quicker in general:
+Here are some of my personal favorites, which I know from experience help me fall asleep more easily in general:

 - Stick to a regular sleep pattern.
 Try to go to bed at the same time every night.
 Get up at the same time every day, which is easier to control than when you fall asleep.